Moffat County DUI Bail Information

 Timeline: How Long Until Release?

-- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 am - 5 pm) may expedite the process, as more staff are available to handle the paperwork.
+- Best Times to Post Bail: Posting bail during regular business hours can often expedite the release process, as all necessary personnel are readily available.

 What Happens After Posting Bail

-- Court Appearance: You will be given a court date to appear for your arraignment or other hearing.
-It is absolutely crucial that you attend all scheduled court appearances.
+- Court Appearances: You will be given a date and time to appear in court.
+It is essential to attend all scheduled court appearances.

 Special Considerations in Moffat County